-Gilmore Girls was perhaps one of the most artistically romantic, charmingly whimsical and timelessly aspiring TV show ever made for women.
-It is effortlessly easy to enjoy watching this series even after two decades since its debut on the WB.
+Gilmore Girls is perhaps one of the most artistically romantic, charmingly whimsical, and timelessly inspiring TV shows ever made for women.
+It's effortlessly easy to enjoy this series even after two decades since its debut on the WB.

-Gilmore Girls is evergreen in its appeal, and Lorelai Gilmore is perhaps one of television’s best heroine.
-Here are 10 reasons why Lorelai is a lighthouse of guidance worthy of emulating.
+Gilmore Girls is evergreen in its appeal, and Lorelai Gilmore is perhaps one of television’s best heroines.
+Here are 10 reasons why Lorelai is a lighthouse of guidance worth emulating.

 Being truly in love with Christopher, the thought of terminating the life conceived with him through the union of their love was unbearable to her.
 Her relationship with Christopher (even when they were just teenagers) wasn’t a nihilistic, temporary fling.